 We already know that narcissists will be rude and disrespectful to you.
 They will also be disrespectful to any boundaries that you put up.
 After all, to a narcissist, if the boundaries don’t benefit them, they don’t really matter.
 Their concerns aren’t your feelings.
 Their concerns are their own desires.

-5. You can’t expect to trust a narcissistic family member.
+5. Why do narcissists lie and you can’t expect to trust a narcissistic family member.

 Their needs and wants are supremely important.